moliver28/research-handbook/content/handbook/product/ux/performance-indicators/csat/_index.md

 ---
-title: "Product CSAT"
+title: "Product Customer Satisfaction (CSAT) Survey"
 description: "The Customer Satisfaction (CSAT) survey is a performance indicator we use within the Product division to measure the customer satisfaction of our product."
 ---

-## Product Customer Satisfaction (CSAT) survey

 ### Reasons we chose to use CSAT